Azure/azure-iot-sdk-c/certs/readme.md

 The Azure IoT Hub certificates presented during TLS negotiation shall be always validated using the appropriate root CA certificate(s).

-The samples in this repository leverage the certificates in `certs.c` for the United States, Germany sovereign cloud and China sovereign cloud.
-Additionally, we provide the root certificate for use with ECC (enabled in IoT Hub Gateway V2).
+The samples in this repository leverage the certificates in `certs.c` for the Azure Cloud, Germany sovereign cloud and China sovereign cloud.
 By default, all certs are included in the build.
 To select a specific cert, use one of the following options during the cmake step of your [environment setup](https://github.com/Azure/azure-iot-sdk-c/doc/devbox_setup.md).

 ```
-cmake .. -Duse_baltimore_cert          // To use Baltimore CyberTrust Root (RSA based Root cert).
-                                       // Default Root Cert supported by IoT Hub.

-cmake .. -Duse_digicert_g3_cert        // To use DigiCert Global Root G3 (ECC based Root cert).
+cmake .. -Duse_sample_trusted_cert                               // To trust all Azure Roots.

-                                       // Only supported with IoT Hub Gateway V2.
+cmake .. -Duse_sample_trusted_cert -Duse_azure_cloud_rsa_cert    // To trust the Azure Cloud RSA Roots only.

+cmake .. -Duse_sample_trusted_cert -Duse_azure_cloud_ecc_cert    // To trust the Azure Cloud ECC Roots only.

-cmake .. -Duse_microsoftazure_de_cert  // To use D-TRUST Root Class 3 CA 2 2009 (RSA based Root cert).
+cmake .. -Duse_sample_trusted_cert -Duse_microsoftazure_de_cert  // To trust Azure Germany Cloud Root only.
-                                       // Root cert for Germany region.

-cmake .. -Duse_portal_azure_cn_cert    // To use DigiCert Global Root CA (RSA based Root cert).
+cmake .. -Duse_sample_trusted_cert -Duse_portal_azure_cn_cert    // To trust Azure China Cloud Root only.
-                                       // Root cert for China region.
 ```

 For other regions (and private cloud environments), please use the appropriate root CA certificate.

+__IMPORTANT:__

+1. The content of this repository is not guaranteed to be up to date or a complete list of CA certificates used across Azure Clouds or when using Azure Stack or Azure IoT Edge or Azure Protocol Gateway.
-IMPORTANT: Always prefer using the local system's Trusted Root Certificate Authority store instead of hardcoding the certificates (i.e. using certs.c which our samples require in certain combinations).
+1. Always prefer using the local system's Trusted Root Certificate Authority store instead of hardcoded certificates (i.e. using certs.c which our samples require in certain combinations).
+1. Azure Root certificates may change, with or without prior notice (if they expire or are revoked).
+It is important that devices are able to add or remove trust in root certificates.
+1. Support for at least 2 certificates is required to maintain device connectivity during CA certificate changes.

 A couple of examples: